tsjondin/api-gateway/README.md

 [Tomas](https://github.com/tvestelind) and
 [Carl](https://github.com/chelmertz).

-We wanted an HTTP API Gateway that did not lock us into a Framework or Language, so that each endpoint may be implemented in the manner that is most appropriate for its purpose.
+We wanted an API Gateway that did not lock us into a Framework or Language, so that each endpoint may be implemented in the manner that is most appropriate for its purpose.
+In addition it may help when a Framework (possibly Language) fails to not be completely invested in it, as a smaller component is easier to translate to another Framework/Language.

 We also wanted to reuse as much as possible, i.e. not implement anything ourselves if there is something already existing that can be seen as